Austro-Hungarian krone

 The krone (alternatively crown; Krone, korona, corona, korona, krona, kruna, koruna, koruna, coroană, корона) was the official currency of Austria-Hungary from 1892 (when it replaced the gulden as part of the adoption of the gold standard) until the dissolution of the empire in 1918.
 The subunit was one hundredth of the main unit, and was called a Heller in the Austrian and a fillér in the Hungarian part of the Empire.
+Unlike the preceding silver currency, it was established on a gold basis.
+One kilogram of fine gold was equivalent to 3,280 crowns.
+Gold coins, however, were struck only in the values of 10, 20, and 100 crowns, with a purity of 900/1000.